 The desktop dashboard is another visually attractive and informative place to monitor your activity and fitness statistics.

-And as an incentive you can link with friends, family and colleagues to compete against each other on the leaderboard, get involved in daily or weekly Challenges, and win badges determined by passing goals, and historical milestones.
+And as an incentive you can link with friends, family and colleagues to compete against each other on the leaderboard, get involved in daily or weekly Challenges and Adventures, and win badges determined by passing goals, and historical milestones.
 These aspects of the Fitbit system really set it apart from the other trackers.

 Which colours are available?